rust-embedded/discovery/src/06-serial-communication/nix-tooling.md

 </p>

 You can now send data using the keyboard!
 Go ahead and type something.
-Note that the TUI will *not* echo back what you type.
+Note that the text UI will *not* echo back what you type.
 If you pay attention to the yellow LED on top of the micro:bit though, you will notice that it blinks whenever you type something.

 ## `minicom` commands